Wednesday, February 18, 2026

 But this year's most exciting part was Cristina, the girl who called the numbers.
 She drew each one with enthusiasm, asking for silence then waiting for shrieks.
 She seemed sincerely hopeful that every one of us would win every time.

 There were big baskets filled with different-sized prizes wrapped in newspaper.
 Three, four and five numbers in the same line were all prize-worthy, but it wasn't until all of your windows were shut that you could yell TOMBOLA.
-As winners opened travel tissues and scented soaps wrapped in newspaper like they were opening a tiny blue box from Tiffany's, I mused about the magic of playing this silly game on the last day of the year; it's nothing more than connecting.
+As winners opened travel tissues and scented soaps wrapped in newspaper like they were opening a tiny blue box from Tiffany's, I mused about the magic of playing this silly game on the last day of the year; it's nothing more than connecting (or reconnecting).

 I've already decided I'm spending next New Year's Eve at my friend's nursing home calling numbers for Tombola.
 (See December 31, 2025 post.)
 If I can breathe the same energy into that sterile room of walkers and wheelchairs as our hostess breathed into me, they're going to have to add a new wing to the building because Maria and her other almost 100-year old friends are going to be around for awhile.